aaronps/aaronps.github.io/bookofnotes/operatingsystems/linux.md

 * if change `ld.so.conf` need to run `ldconfig`

 * to escape `$ORIGIN` in one `Makefile` calling another `Makefile` use `-Wl,-rpath,'\$$\$$$$ORIGIN/../lib'`

+* if using `rpath` and want to be able to copy indirect `.so` libraries to the relative `rpath` you also need to link them in: `g++ other/files -L ... -lotherlibs -L indirect/libraries/path -lindirectlib`